demisto/content/StringSifter/Scripts/StringSifter/test_data/redable_output_string_text.md

-### Top 5 Stringsifter word ranking based on their relevance for malware analysis.
+### Top 5 StringSifter word ranking based on their relevance for malware analysis.
 |Rating|Word|
 |---|---|
 | 11.38 | ysmartlogon.com |